 - The Grayson family in We Are Our Avatars couldn't catch a break.
 Their parent, Carter/Catherine suffered too many losses and few victories, the kids turned negative, the grandson was a Jerkass Demigod, and nearly everyone died so many times and were revived repeatedly.
 To say that their lives sucked hard would be an understatement.
 Eventually, they got better.

 - "Raven", Hydronix's character, also suffered from this, but not to the extent of the Grayson family.

 - Spoofed on Futurama, in an episode of the Show Within a Show "All My Circuits":

-- Not to mention Zoidberg himself, a walking, talking, lobsteresuque version of this trope- which is of course the writers' intent.
+- Zoidberg himself, a walking, talking, lobsteresuque version of this trope- which is the writers' intent.
 In one episode, for instance, his lovable pet slinky, is, how you say, de-slinked by Bender (along with several other objects in the house, and Professor Farnsworth) into a long, thin metal noodle.
 Zoidberg attempts to remake its coils, tentatively sends it down an ascending pile of books- then the toy promptly bursts into flames.

 - And then there's old Gil.

 - Fan Fic writers absolutely adore this trope.
-It's most commonly found in romance (especially slash) and Mary Sue fics; in the former it's used as a means of getting the OTP together, in the latter it's used in lieu of actual Character Development.
+It's most commonly found in romance (especially slash) and Mary Sue fics; in the former it's used as a means of getting the OTP together (at best in a Hurt/Comfort Fic sort of scenario), in the latter it's used in lieu of actual Character Development - compare Sympathetic Sue.

 - Parodied in an Urban Legend: "Your Dog is Dead" - I've got some bad news: your dog died... from eating charred horse flesh... they died in the fire... started by the candles from the funeral... for your mother who had a heart attack... after she found your kid who drowned in the tub... because your wife slipped on the stairs and broke her neck.... [and on and on].